SkygearIO/features/features/126-record-id/implementation.md

 This illustrates how the convenient methods will change.
 The SKYOperation APIs will be updated as well but not illustrated here.

-The Record fetch and delete APIs are changed substantially:
+The Record fetch, save and delete APIs are changed substantially:

 ```obj-c
 // Old